HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 will need to stitch images together from multiple positions - although this will slow down acquisition, and must be balanced against the required temporal resolution!

+### Depth penetration

+As we are considering cells grown in culture (rather than in thick tissues), depth penetration isn't a key concern here.
+This means we shouldn't have to, for example, limit ourselves to fluorophores with longer emission wavelengths, or require any additional preparation steps like tissue clearing.

 :::::::::::::::::::::::::::::::::